Paying discount points for a mortgage is an option that allows home buyers to spend more now to save later.

 The break-even point is in about 5 ½ years.
 After that, the discount points work to your advantage by saving you $15 per month for the remaining 24 ½ years or until you terminate the loan.

-Why are you required to pay points for a home loan?
+Why do lenders sometimes require borrowers to pay points for a mortgage?

 Depending on your situation, the lender might require you to pay discount points.

-Certain higher risk factors drive up the cost of the loan.
-When the lender cannot increase the interest rate to cover the cost, they pass it on to you by charging discount points.
+Certain risk factors increase the cost of a mortgage.
+When the lender can't raise the interest rate to cover the cost, they pass it on to you by charging discount points.

 - Low credit score